Trans-Canada Highway: Quebec

-From Ottawa, the Trans-Canada Highway continues as a freeway and proceeds 206 km east to Montreal, as Highway 417 in Ontario (and the Queensway in Ottawa) and Autoroute 40 in Quebec.
+From Ottawa, the Trans-Canada Highway continues as a freeway and proceeds 206 km east to Quebec's largest city, Montreal, as Highway 417 in Ontario (and the Queensway in Ottawa) and Autoroute 40 in Quebec.
 The Trans-Canada assumes the name Autoroute Métropolitaine (also known as "The Met" or "Metropolitan Boulevard") as it traverses Montreal as an elevated freeway.
-At the Laurentian interchange, in Montreal, the Abitibi route (Highway 66, Route 117, A-15) rejoins the main TCH line.
-The TCH then follows Autoroute 25 southbound, crossing the St. Lawrence River through the 6-lane Louis-Hippolyte Lafontaine Bridge–Tunnel, and proceeds northeast on Autoroute 20 for 257 km to Lévis (across from Quebec City).
+At the Laurentian Interchange (in Montreal's suburban area), the Abitibi route (Highway 66, Route 117, A-15) rejoins the main TCH line.
+The TCH then follows Autoroute 25 southbound, crossing the St. Lawrence River through the 6-lane Louis-Hippolyte Lafontaine Bridge–Tunnel, and proceeds northeast on Autoroute 20 for 257 km to Lévis (across from Quebec's capital and second largest city, Quebec City).